Nicholas Knox (1812-1885) and Mary Butler (1812-1852)

 Apart from the trawlers there were 'sixteen or seventeen' line fishing boats that each went out with five or six lines to catch ling, cod, whiting, pollock and 'conger eels in astonishing quantities' and were manned by two fishermen, and a boy whose job it was to bait and coil in the lines.
 Line fishing was a less lucrative occupation and the entire crew could expect to earn about two and a half guineas (£2.63) a week.
 Was Robert a line fisherman or a trawlerman ?
 There is no evidence to suggest either, but whichever he was, he may have been affected by the problems the fish curers were having with salt supplies and the tax man.
 Fishing was not a straightforward activity.

 Nicholas was about three when the family came to Plymouth, so his only memories would have been of the city, and his whole life would have centred on fishing.
 He would have watched his father go out every day, would have waited with his mother in bad weather to see whether his boat returned, and he would have seen his mother sell the fish at the market.
-Within a few years Nicholas had four more brothers and sisters and, as the eldest surviving son, it is not surprising that he looked to take over his father's boat (in fact all three brothers would become fishermen).
+In 1828 tragedy struck.
+Robert and his eldest son were in a fishing boat that capsized. they were washed up on shore and 'found drowned' a couple of days apart from one another.
+Nicholas was now the eldest son with four more younger brothers and sisters, so he looked to take over his father's boat (in fact all three brothers would become fishermen).
 Their day (and night) was long, so there was little time for anything else.
 Plymouth was a busy port but events outside fishing would probably have passed the family by.
 In 1831, Charles Darwin set off in The Beagle on his historic voyage, but the fishing would not have waited for the family to be spectators.
 But, if they didn't notice him, Darwin saw the fishermen, writing about them in his journal.
 He also watched the new breakwater being built about which he said that "Everybody agrees in the Breakwater being as useful as it is a most stupendous work of art" but it was the practicalities of the breakwater that would have interested the Knox family rather than its beauty.

 In 1839 Nicholas married Mary Butler, the daughter of a journeyman tanner, Richard Butler.
 Although she had been born in Kingsbridge - roughly midway between Brixham and Plymouth - her father's work had brought him to Plymouth at about the time he remarried.
 Mary had an elder sister, but her mother had died when Mary was about ten, and John's second wife was from Plymouth.
 (Note 2) (Note 3)Tanning was a skilled occupation and required a seven year apprenticeship.
 Devon was one of the leading counties (only Surrey and Lancashire had more tanners) with a plentiful supply of hides both in the county and coming into the ports from abroad.
 However, the oak needed to cure the leather was expensive and the Napoleonic War had made it more so.
 Around Mary's birth, Richard would have been hit by the triple whammy of high oak prices, the post-war drop in the demand, and the tax on leather goods that the government had introduced in 1812.
 Large numbers of tanners went bankrupt and it may that Richard moved from Kingsbridge to Plymouth as a result of these pressures.
 By 1839, though, Mary's work was very much on fishing rather than leather.